 If anticipated losses, loss adjustment expenses, commissions and other acquisition costs exceed the Association's recorded unearned premium reserve and any future installment premiums on existing policies, a premium deficiency reserve is recognized by recording an additional liability for the deficiency.
 The Association does not include investment income as a factor in the premium deficiency reserve calculation.
-The Association recorded no premium deficiency reserve as of December 31, 2019 or 2018.
+The Association recorded no premium deficiency reserve as of December 31, 2020 or 2019.

-Loss and Loss Adjustment Expenses
+Losses and Loss Adjustment Expenses (LAE)

-The reserves for unpaid losses and loss adjustment expenses (LAE) represent the estimated ultimate net cost of all reported and unreported losses that are unpaid as of the balance sheet date, net of amounts recoverable pursuant to reinsurance agreements.
+The reserve for unpaid losses and LAE represent the estimated ultimate net cost of all reported and unreported losses that are unpaid as of the balance sheet date, net of amounts recoverable pursuant to reinsurance agreements.
 In establishing the reserve for losses and LAE, two generally accepted actuarial methodologies, the paid loss and incurred loss development methods, were predominately applied to each line of business.
 The liability for unpaid losses and LAE is an accounting estimate and, similar to other accounting estimates, actual future losses could differ from the initial estimate.
 The methods of determining such estimates and the resulting estimated liability are continually reviewed by management and updated.
-The Association booked total reserves for losses and LAE precisely to its consulting actuary's central estimate as of December 31, 2019 and 2018.
-In response to estimating the impact of Hurricane Florence and Hurricane Dorian, as of December 31, 2019, the consulting actuary adjusted its methodology to focus on the monthly loss development patterns associated with individual storms.
-In prior years, an annual loss development approach was utilized to estimate the ultimate catastrophe activity for a given year in addition to the monthly patterns.
-Revisions in estimates of the liabilities are included in current operations as they occur.
-Although considerable variability is inherent in such estimates, management believes that the reserves for losses and LAE are adequate.
+The Association booked total reserves for losses and LAE precisely to its consulting actuary's central estimate as of December 31, 2020 and 2019.
+For December 31, 2020 and 2019 estimates, the consulting actuary's methodology focuses on the monthly loss development patterns associated with individual storms.
+Although considerable variability is inherent in such estimates, management believes that the reserve for losses and LAE are adequate.

-The Association has not reduced its loss and LAE reserves for anticipated salvage and subrogation recoveries.
+The Association has not reduced its reserve for losses and LAE for anticipated salvage and subrogation recoveries.
 Such recoveries are reported as a reduction of losses incurred when the cash related to such recoveries is received.
-Salvage and subrogation recoveries for the years ended December 31, 2019 and 2018 were \$982,689 and \$357,189, respectively.
+Salvage and subrogation recoveries for the years ended December 31, 2020 and 2019 were \$192,719 and \$982,689, respectively.